Integrating Brain-Computer Interface and Neuromorphic Computing for Human Digital Twins: Spiking Neural Network Enhanced Bio-HDT

 MSPs traditionally collect users' data to train deep learning models for states analysis.
 However, transmitting raw brain signals over wireless systems poses significant privacy concerns due to the sensitive and personal nature of this data.
 To address this challenge, we introduce the SNN-driven FL model.
 FL is a distributed machine learning approach where models are trained locally on user devices, and only the necessary updates are shared with a central server.
 This method eliminates the requirement to transmit raw data over the network, thereby enabling user privacy preservation while still enabling the collaborative training of models~\cite{McMahan2016CommunicationEfficient}.

 Specifically, SNN-driven FL can be deployed on local devices, i.e., BCI-driven HMDs.
 Instead of transmitting raw data to MSPs, each device trains its own SNN model using an FL framework.
-Note that the model training is conducted dynamically, leveraging idle periods or times of low interaction to process data and refine the model effectively.
-This strategy minimizes disruptions and maximizes efficiency during periods of active use.
 Once the local models are sufficiently trained, only the model updates (i.e., gradients) are transmitted to the MSP.
-There, they are aggregated to improve model performance without exposing the original brain data~\cite{McMahan2016CommunicationEfficient}.
+At the MSP, the trained models are aggregated to improve model performance without exposing the original brain data~\cite{McMahan2016CommunicationEfficient}.
 By retaining raw brain signals on local devices, the system protects users' cognitive, emotional, and behavioral data from potential security threats during transmission.
 This architecture not only ensures a higher level of data privacy but also addresses critical concerns about the vulnerability of sensitive brain data (\textbf{for Q3}).